N-Formylmescaline

 N-Formylmescaline, also known as N-formyl-3,4,5-trimethoxyphenethylamine, is an alkaloid and possible psychedelic drug of the phenethylamine and scaline families related to mescaline.
 It is the N-formyl derivative of mescaline.
 N,N-Diformylmescaline has been found to be chemically unstable under acidic or basic conditions, breaking down into N-formylmescaline, which then further degrades into mescaline.
 Relatedly, it is thought that N-formylmescaline and N,N-diformylmescaline may act as prodrugs of mescaline in vivo.
 N-Formylmescaline is known to occur naturally in trace amounts in peyote.
+It is not a controlled substance in Canada as of 2025.